All Episodes

 Topic: Adobe App Builder

-Guest: Alex Lyzun – Commerce Technical Team Lead at Comwrap Reply
+Guest: Alex Lyzun – Commerce Technical Team Lead at Comwrap Reply, author of E-Commerce Geek Channel (https://www.youtube.com/@nuzil)

 In this episode, we explore Adobe App Builder – Adobe’s serverless microservice platform for extending Adobe Commerce with modern, scalable solutions.